-April 9, 2022, West Virginia State Senate passed HB 3293- This bill bans the participation of trans athletes in play sports in line with their gender identity.
-June 2021 Joshua Higginbotham became the first republican lawmaker to come out as a gay man.
+In April 2022, West Virginia State Senate passed HB 3293- This bill bans the participation of trans athletes in play sports in line with their gender identity.

+Joshua Higginbotham, who served in the West Virginia House of Delegates from 2016 until 2021, became the first republican lawmaker to come out as a gay man in 2021.